 The cost of specialist tax and social security advice, creating an overseas payroll and additional tax and social security contributions will fall on the budget of the employing department.
 These costs may vary from a minimum of around £9,000 of additional cost up to over £50,000.
 If a permanent establishment is created in the country where the staff member is working, then the costs can be even greater than this and ongoing.
 A number of universities have fallen into this situation without identifying it until too late, incurring in some cases millions of pounds of costs.

 B. Immigration / Right to Work Issues

-1. Seek and receive advice via their HR Business Partner or Advisor on any member of staff (new or existing) who has requested to work overseas for any period.
-To assist this please ask the member if staff to complete the overseas working short questionnaire and provide this to your HR Business Partner or Advisor.
-The HR Business Partner or Advisor will access specialist advice from the University's Overseas Working Group and Staff Immigration team on the risks and costs of A. and B. set out above.
-From this a risk cost of the request and any immigration risks will be identified.
+Seek and receive advice via your HR Business Partner or Advisor on any member of staff (new or existing) who has requested to work overseas for any period.
+To assist this, please ask the member of staff to complete the Overseas Working Questionnaire and complete your relevant sections of the form.

-3. Action the request if approved - where the request is approved the HoD will need to confirm the arrangements to the staff member concerned with advice and support from HR, where required, which include a variation to contract for the staff member.
+Approve (or reject) the overseas working request based on the AAB Assessment Report.
+Once approved, you will need to confirm the arrangements to the staff member concerned with advice and support from HR, where required, which will include a variation to contract for the staff member.

 Responsibilities of Staff

 It is the responsibility of all University employees (both existing staff and appointees) to inform their line manager and Head of Department if they are in a situation where they cannot return to the UK to work or are requesting to work outside of the UK.
 They must request agreement to work overseas for a temporary / fixed period before they commence working in this way.
 Overseas working will require specific agreement from the University and a variation to contract before they are able to undertake it.